 My research focuses on populism and why populist politicians win elections.
 I also have a strong background in the literature on democratization and democratic breakdown, political parties, and Latin American politics.
 In addition, having been a Gov concentrator, I am very familiar with the process of writing a senior thesis at Harvard.

-My research focuses specifically on voter behavior and political accountability, and I feel quite comfortable with the literature on these issues as well as that of political economy of development, elections, political participation and mobilization, and gender.
-For my dissertation, I fielded my own original survey that included a survey experiment, and I'm also employing text analysis, statistical analysis of quantitative data sets, and qualitative interviews.
-In terms of topics, I feel comfortable with a range of issues in comparative politics, and particularly in Latin America and also Africa (my academic work has been focused on Latin American politics but prior to grad school I worked in international development in Rwanda, Zambia, Mali and Senegal).
-In terms of methods, I use both quantitative and qualitative.
+My research focuses on voter behavior and political accountability in local-level politics in developing countries.
+I feel comfortable with the literature on these issues as well as that of political economy of development, elections, political participation and mobilization, and local politics.
+For my dissertation, I fielded my own original survey that included a survey experiment, and employ text analysis, statistical analysis of quantitative data sets, and qualitative interviews.
+Geographically, my dissertation focuses on Latin America, though I would be happy to advise students focusing on African politics, as prior to graduate school I worked in international development in Rwanda, Zambia, Mali and Senegal.

 Michael studies American politics.
 His dissertation research focuses on the politics of policing, especially elected Sheriffs and the influence of police unions.
 He would be excited to advise theses on policing, public health topics including opioids and overdose, inequality, and local politics in the United States.